Thewbi/bacnetz/frontend/angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## installing dependencies

+enter the open wlan (The dependencies have to be downloaded and there should be no firewall blocking the requests!) npm i

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.